Luis Adrian Rios

 Selected Awards & Grants

-• Best Paper, Behavioral Strategy IG
+• Best Paper, Behavioral Strategy IG, for "When Do Firms Learn by Hiring?"

 SMS Annual Conference, 2025

-• Olin Award — Research Enhancing Business Results
+• Olin Award: Research Enhancing Business Results · $25,000

 Washington University in St. Louis

-• SSHRC Grant — $96,000
+• SSHRC Grant · $96,000

 Social Sciences and Humanities Research Council of Canada

-• Mack Institute Grants (3)
+• Wharton/Mack Institute Grants (4) · $43,000

 The Wharton School